sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Data Cleansing
 ----------------------------------------

-Below is a sample workflow which contains Data Cleansing processor in Fire Insights.
+Below is a sample workflow which contains Data Cleansing processor in Sparkflows.
 It demonstrates the usage of Data Cleansing node to clean incoming dataset by removing rows/columns having null values, by replacing missing values with space or 0 for String and Integer data respectively, by removing unwanted characters, and by changing case of the incoming data.

 It does the following processing of data: